rydmike/flex_color_scheme/README.md

 Use **FlexColorScheme** to make beautiful color scheme based Flutter themes, with optional primary color surface blends, or key color seeded schemes.
-The themes are based on the same concept as Flutter's ColorScheme based themes, with many additional features and a large number of pre-made themes.
+The themes are based on the same concept as Flutter's ColorScheme based themes, but offers many additional features and a large number of pre-made themes.

 <table>
   <tr>